 In fact, Australia has an estimated 600,000 species of native plants and animals.
 The majority of which are not found anywhere else on the planet.
 So, it’s natural we want to protect them.
 That’s why Australia also has over 500 national parks and 19 UNESCO World Heritage-listed sites.

 Many government agencies and not-for-profit groups manage these sites and contribute to the protection of our animals and plants.
 Especially those that are threatened or endangered.

 Almost 2000 Australian species are now listed as threatened or endangered.
 One of those is the kultarr.
 So, how can these agencies do the best job in protecting our unique biodiversity?

 The more you know, the more our threatened species grow

-Agencies that manage threatened species are increasingly required to prioritise their limited resources to save animals and plants.
+Agencies that manage threatened species increasingly have to prioritise their limited resources to save animals and plants.

 To help find the best way to spend these limited resources, our researchers worked with the NSW Government’s Saving our Species conservation program.
 Together we to conducted a ‘value of information’ analysis.
 This is a decision-science technique that measures what you stand to gain if you have more information on a particular topic.

 For example, we can control weeds by pulling them out, spraying them with herbicide, or using a biocontrol agent (using another plant or animal to control the weed).
 Lots of research has been done to determine that these are effective ways to control weeds, so we’re pretty confident about our approach (though there is always value in finding better techniques).